lalitbhadane/Lalit-Ecom-Application/README.md

 Before running the deployment script:

 - ✅ **Ubuntu OS in WSL2**
-- ✅ Internet connection to download packages and clone GitHub repo
+- ✅ Internet connection to download packages and clone GitHub repo (or you could just copy the script😜)
 - ✅ User with `sudo` privileges on Ubuntu

 ---